ahmed-boutar/Audivine/README.md

 - Similar process as above, using lyrics, album artwork, and form inputs to create prompts
 - Prompts are tuned to reflect marketing intent

+NOTE: For inference and training, we include negative prompts to the model, which are subjects/topics/concepts that should be avoided.
+In Audivine's case, the negative prompts include violence, torture, and anything violent or perceived as negative by most people
 ## Model Selected
 The fine-tuned model is the clear choice.
 It produces images with the intended collage aesthetic and performs significantly better in stylistic alignment and subjective quality, despite higher latency.